Amorymeltzer/ksp/README.md

       -n Turn off formatted printing in Excel (i.e., colors and bolding) -e Don't output the Excel file
       -o Save the chosen average table to a file.
 Requires -a or -t.
-      -r Save a matrix of per-planet test or condition data.
+      -r Save a report csv of per-planet test or condition data.
 Require -a or -t.
 Stock only.

       -g Specify path to your KSP folder
       -u Enter the username of your KSP save folder; otherwise, whatever files